knutwalker/scala-orbit/README.md

 -------------------------------------------------------------------------------
 ```

-So, Scala and Clojure appear to be quite similar in their conciseness
+So, Scala and Clojure appear to be quite similar in this regard.
 Now, just counting lines is a silly measure for the conciseness of the code, but it's a start.
 I'd suspect different numbers if I were to compare Scala against, say, Java ... as I said, totally scientific.